threedaymonk/battleship/README.md

 * Each player starts with a fleet of 5 ships, of length 5, 4, 3, 3, and 2.
 * Each player places their ships horizontally or vertically on a 10x10 grid; this is not visible to their opponent.
-* Players take turns to fire at positions on the grid, gradually revealing where their opponent's ships are and are not located.
+* Players take turns to fire at positions on the grid, gradually revealing where their opponent’s ships are and are not located.
 * A ship is destroyed when every cell of a ship has been hit.
-* The winner is the first player to destroy their opponent's fleet.
+* The winner is the first player to destroy their opponent’s fleet.

 You lose if: